saraNasser4/MoodApp/README.md

 ## Adding a loading state

 Thought it would be better to add state to manage the loading to make the best user experience

+## Make the server part gets the data

+I've started with making a models contains the types and after that made the context part so I had to install sql from entityframwork and applied them in the program.cs